Attrition Calculator

 - Use the attrition rate formula to compute the percentage.

-What does attrition rate mean for a business?
+What does the attrition rate mean for a business?

 The attrition rate measures how frequently employees leave.
 A high rate suggests workforce instability, while a low rate indicates good employee retention.